 Despite widespread interest in the life and work of C. S. Lewis, other than Lyle Dorsett’s 1983 biography of Davidman, And God Came In, very little critical work has been done on Davidman, especially with regard to her literary output.
 For instance, there is no book-length study of her work, and only a few scholarly articles.
 I am currently writing a manuscript, entitled Yet One More Spring: A Critical Study of Joy Davidman, that addresses this inattention; seven of ten chapters have been drafted.
 Through this book I hope to shed light on how Davidman’s literary output might inform our understanding of her relationship with C. S. Lewis.
 For instance, readers of Lewis have long wondered how it was that Lewis fell in love with and married Davidman, while those who know of his prior relationship with the poet Ruth Pitter are frankly puzzled that he chose to marry Davidman rather than Pitter.
 One focus of Yet One More Spring is to explore her poetry and fiction in order to shed light on this conundrum.
 Equally of interest in my study, however, will be Davidman's early writings, particularly her work in the late 1930' and early 1940's as an editor for New Masses, the official publication of the American Communist Party.

-Yet One More Spring (scheduled for publication by Eerdmans in Spring 2015) will actually be the fourth in a series of six books I have planned, all focusing in general on C. S. Lewis and the two women writers who most influenced his life and poetry: Ruth Pitter and Joy Davidman.
+My books on Davidman are part of a series of books, all focusing on C. S. Lewis and the two women writers who most influenced his life and poetry: Ruth Pitter and Joy Davidman.

-In 2001 I published C. S. Lewis, Poet: The Legacy of His Poetic Impulse (Kent, Ohio: Kent State University Press, 2001), the first book in this overall project.
+C. S. Lewis, Poet: The Legacy of His Poetic Impulse (Kent, Ohio: Kent State University Press, 2001) was the first book in this overall project.